Ecosystem

 Innovation in pharma, chemistry, and biotech has never been more complex.
 Developing a new therapy, diagnostic, or digital solution requires not just brilliant science but collaboration across startups, corporates, OEMs, research institutions, and investors.
 Yet in many regions, these stakeholders remain disconnected.
 Startups struggle to find their first customers, corporates duplicate research instead of partnering, and promising technologies get delayed or lost in silos.

 This is where ecosystem mapping comes in.
-By systematically visualizing the players, assets, and connections within a given innovation cluster, companies and policymakers gain clarity on where to focus, whom to partner with, and how to accelerate value creation.
-Done right, ecosystem mapping is not just an analytical tool, it’s a shortcut to faster innovation.
+By systematically visualizing the players, assets, and connections within a given innovation cluster, companies and policymakers gain clarity on where to focus, whom to partner with, and how to accelerate value creation.1 Done right, ecosystem mapping is not just an analytical tool; it's a shortcut to faster innovation.2

 The Problem: Innovation Without a Map